India enhanced ambitions when world seeing less action on climate change: Experts | Headlines

 - India

-The Union Cabinet on Wednesday approved India's updated NDC under the Paris Agreement, incorporating two of the promises made by Prime Minister Narendra Modi at the Glasgow conference -- reducing the emissions intensity of GDP by 45 percent by 2030, compared to 2005 levels, and achieving about 50 percent cumulative electric power installed capacity from non-fossil fuel-based energy resources by that year.
+The Union Cabinet on Wednesday approved India's updated NDC, incorporating two of the promises made by Prime Minister Narendra Modi at the Glasgow conference -- reducing the emissions intensity of GDP by 45 percent by 2030, compared to 2005 levels, and achieving about 50 percent cumulative electric power installed capacity from non-fossil fuel-based energy resources by that year.

 To further a healthy and sustainable lifestyle, 'LIFE'- 'Lifestyle for Environment' as a key to combating climate change'' has been added to India's NDC.